RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

+- \newicon I wrote a short article on trace estimation lower bounds.
+Read it [here](https://randnla.github.io/trace-lower-bound)!

+- \newicon I'll be giving a talk on Low-Rank Approximation at the WSU Graduate Research Seminar.
+Thanks to \akash for inviting me out!

-- \newicon [_Debiasing Polynomial and Fourier Regression_](https://arxiv.org/abs/2508.05920) was accepted to SOSA 2026!
-I'll be presenting a poster about it at the Simons [Workshop on Linear Systems and Eigenvalue Problems](https://simons.berkeley.edu/workshops/linear-systems-eigenvalue-problems/schedule).
+- [_Debiasing Polynomial and Fourier Regression_](https://arxiv.org/abs/2508.05920) was accepted to SOSA 2026!
+I presented a [poster](/assets/unbiasedPolysSimons2025poster.pdf) about it at the Simons [Workshop on Linear Systems and Eigenvalue Problems](https://simons.berkeley.edu/workshops/linear-systems-eigenvalue-problems/schedule).

-- \newicon [_Does block size matter in randomized block Krylov low-rank approximation?_](https://arxiv.org/abs/2508.06486) was accepted to SODA 2026!
+- [_Does block size matter in randomized block Krylov low-rank approximation?_](https://arxiv.org/abs/2508.06486) was accepted to SODA 2026!

-- I gave a talk about Kronecker Matrix-Vector complexity at the Simon's Institute [Recent Progress and Open Directions in Matrix Computations](https://sites.google.com/cornell.edu/rpod-matrix-computations/about) seminar.

 $\phantom{.}$

 \begin{dropdown}{_Old News_}

 September 2025:

+- I gave a talk about Kronecker Matrix-Vector complexity at the Simon's Institute [Recent Progress and Open Directions in Matrix Computations](https://sites.google.com/cornell.edu/rpod-matrix-computations/about) seminar.

 - I joined [Michael Mahoney](https://www.stat.berkeley.edu/~mmahoney/)'s group as a postdoc at UC Berkeley (officially in the [Statistics department](http://stat.berkeley.edu/) and at [ICSI](https://www.icsi.berkeley.edu/)).